 Troodon is in the Troodontidae family.
 This family includes other bird-like dinosaurs.
 Other genera within the family include Mei and Sinovenator.
 As scientists learn more about these ancient animals, they make more definitive links between dinosaurs and modern birds.

 Troodon is a theropod and belongs to the Theropoda clade.
 This refers to dinosaurs that had three toes on each limb and hollow bones.
 While Troodons are small, other therapods are giant and formidable.
 After all, the king of the dinosaurs, Tyrannosaurus rex, was a therapod.
-Troodon is part of the phylum Chordata and kingdom Animalia.
+The entire lineage follows:

 Description and Size